 The application for the StartUp Visa Program in Italy can be submitted online and our immigration lawyers can assist with the procedure.
 The StartUp visa comes with a residence permit in Italy.

 By comparison, the StartUp Hub provides for the same criteria for the company, however, it addresses non-EU citizens holding an Italian residence permit.
 In order to be eligible for this program, the applicant must have at least 50,000 euros to inject in the company.

 The advantage of this scheme is that it addresses the following categories of residence permit holders in Italy:

 - family reunion residence permits;

 Both the StartUp Visa and the StartUp Hub programs have similar advantages, among which we remind that the entire procedure of submitting the documentation is completed online and all authorities involved in the program are centralized.
 Moreover, the procedure and documents submission can be completed in English and the Certificate of No Impediment for the applicant is issued in 30 days.

-With respect to the documents that need to be filed when applying for citizenship by investment in Italy under this program, they can be listed by our immigration lawyers who can also help applicants in preparing them.
+With respect to the documents that need to be filed when applying for a residence permit by investment in Italy under this program, they can be listed by our immigration lawyers who can also help applicants in preparing them.

 Italy is the 3rd most powerful European country when it comes to obtaining a second citizenship, according to a report of Henley visa index in 2018.
 Italy is also unique in Europe because: